 Tip #2: Leave your kids’ shoes on.

-While we’re talking about shoes, another tip is to leave your kids’ shoes on.
-If your kids are under 12, most of the time, the security authorities will not make them take their shoes off.
-So, save yourself some trouble and leave them on.
-And, in the off chance they make your kids remove their shoes, you can take them off at the time.
+So, save yourself some trouble and leave your kids’ shoes on.
+And, in the off chance they make your kids remove their shoes, you can take them off at that time.

 Tip #3: Minimize your accessories.

 Whenever you go through security at the airport, you will have to remove all of your jewelry.
 Therefore, make life easier on yourself and minimize the number of accessories you wear in the airport.

 Minimizing the number of accessories you wear means fewer things to remove before going through the metal detector and fewer things to put back on after clearing security.